Fish and Wildlife Service, Interior.

 4. Stimulating sportsmen and women's participation in conservation and management of wildlife and habitat resources through outreach and education;

 5. Fostering communication and coordination among State, tribal, and Federal governments; industry; hunting and shooting sportsmen and women; wildlife and habitat conservation and management organizations; and the public;

 6. Providing appropriate access to Federal lands for recreational shooting and hunting;

-7. Providing recommendations to improve implementation of Federal conservation programs that benefit wildlife, hunting, and outdoor recreation on private lands; and
+7. Providing recommendations to improve implementation of Federal conservation programs that benefit Start Printed Page 78902wildlife, hunting, and outdoor recreation on private lands; and

 8. When requested by the Designated Federal Officer in consultation with the Council Chairperson, performing a variety of assessments or reviews of policies, programs, and efforts through the Council's designated subcommittees or workgroups.

 Background information on the Council is available at http://www.fws.gov/whhcc.

 The Council will convene to consider issues including:

 2. BLM Land Use Planning Processes; and

 The final agenda will be posted on the Internet at http://www.fws.gov/whhcc.